Saturday, March 15, 2025

 If you take your 80 years and put it in terms of one day of consciousness - when you rise at 6 am and fall into bed at midnight - then every 13.5 minutes of your conscious day is 1 year of your life on earth.

 I'm 68 as I write this, so for me it's 9:20 pm.
-I have only 2 hours and 40 minutes left before my day is done.
+The clock will only tick for another 2 hours and 40 minutes, and then my day is done.

-My son Ryan's day was ended abruptly at 3 pm; he didn't get those last 9 hours.
+My son Ryan's day ended abruptly at 3 pm; he didn't get those last 9 hours.

-On the other hand, Karen's grandmother hung around til 4:30 am the next day; she had 4 and half more hours than normal.
+On the other hand, Karen's grandmother hung around til 4:30 am the next morning; she had 4 and half more hours than normal.

 What time is it for you?